-Each of the Institute’s founding members has expertise and experience in formal, non-formal and informal education (read as: education and training) The Institute’s vision on education can best be illustrated in these few paragraphs by one the founding members:
+Each of the Institute’s members has expertise and experience in formal, non-formal and/or informal education (read as: education and training) The Institute’s vision on education can best be illustrated in these few paragraphs by one the founding members:

 “With sustainable development it’s usually always about ‘wicked problems’, complex problems whereby many stakeholders, often with opposing interests, are involved and where there is talk of uncertainty.
 It is about the interaction between ecological, geological, economic, political, social and cultural systems, and about interaction between scale levels locally and globally, and the interaction between various social and cultural perspectives.
 These demand a transitional process, ground-breaking, new solutions and fundamental changes in the fields of technology and institutional and social arrangements.
 Incremental optimisation within the existing frameworks is not enough.
 It requires lots of new knowledge and a ‘lifetime of learning’ for everyone….”